How to select a SIP provider

 - Who can lean in on their roadmap to accelerate your growth meaningfully?

 Choosing the best SIP provider for your business can impact more than just your bottom line.
 The quality of your calls, the types of customer service you can deliver, and even the success of your marketing campaigns can be impacted by your SIP service.

-But choosing the best SIP provider can be confusing.
+But selecting the best SIP provider for your organization can be confusing.
 Since SIP is a protocol, aren’t the offerings basically the same?
 Not quite.
 Key differences lie in who owns the network, the quality of support, and the cost and range of service options.

 According to Gartner subsidiary, *SoftwareAdvice.com, purchasers of SIP services base their satisfaction with their service on the quality of their:

 - Network reliability and quality

 - Geographic coverage

 - Number availability

 Each of these categories is handled differently by different providers, but there are some baseline requirements that every business seeking a SIP provider needs to consider.

 How to choose a SIP trunk provider